12 Community composition

 tse <- transformAssay(

-tse, assay.type = "clr", MARGIN = "rows", method = "standardize",
+assay.type = "clr", MARGIN = "rows", method = "standardize",

-name = "clr_z")
+name = "clr_z"

-We can visualize heatmap with *sechm* package.
-It is a wrapper for ComplexHeatmap package (Gu 2022).
+)We can visualize the heatmap with the sechm package.
+It is a wrapper for the ComplexHeatmap package (Gu 2022).

-Another method to visualize community composition is by plotting a NeatMap, which means we use radial theta sorting when plotting the heatmap (Rajaram and Oono 2010).
+Another method to visualize community composition is by plotting a NeatMap, which employs radial theta sorting when plotting the heatmap (Rajaram and Oono 2010).
 The getNeatOrder() function in the miaViz package allows us to achieve this.
 This method sorts data points based on their angular position in a 2D space, typically after an ordination technique such as PCA or NMDS has been applied.
+The getNeatOrder() method calculates the angle (theta) for each point relative to the centroid and sorts data points based on these theta values in ascending order.
+This approach preserves the relationships between data points according to the ordination method’s spatial configuration, rather than relying on hierarchical clustering.

 library(scater)